webhackwaifu/blog/_posts/2021-03-15-fun-things-to-do.md

 ### 5. Sleep.
 Sometimes all you need is a fat nap.
 Or perhaps it's time for you to retire for the day.
 It's almost never worth it to consistently deprive yourself of sleep.

-With this list in mind, please always prioritize your health over hacking and jus about anything else.
+With this list in mind, please always prioritize your health over hacking and just about anything else.

 Remember, if you don't have your health - you can't hack!